Blackberry Pickin’ Time!

 Blackberry Picking – June & July

 June is blackberry pickin’ time in the South!
-Ever since June 1st, I’ve been craving blackberries.
-I had a blackberry cobbler in mind actually.
+I’ve been craving blackberries and have a blackberry cobbler in mind.

 Fresh Blackberries